microsoft/datashaper/javascript/core/docs/core.api.md

     value: Value;
 }

-// Warning: (ae-missing-release-tag) "InputBinding" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public
-export interface InputBinding {
-    node: string;
-    output?: string;
-}

 // Warning: (ae-missing-release-tag) "InputColumnArgs" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)